n0logic/kali-scripts/README.md

 # kali-scripts
-My personal Kali Linux scripts
+The personal Kali linux scripts for besgood and n0logic.